 Flexibility, Mobility, Functionality

 Save your money, train at home or outdoors.
 A gym is definitely not needed for optimal flexibility, mobility, or functionality.
 500 years of ballet dancers acquiring extreme flexibility and mobility using little more than horizontal bars, walls, and floors confirms this.
-This high flexibility and mobility translate to great physical functionality.
+High flexibility and mobility translate to great physical functionality.
 Nuff said.

 Currently, I’m rebuilding my home gym, spurred by COVID-19 lockdown orders.
 My goals are a mixture of functional strength, mobility, flexibility, gymnastics skills, and muscle retention/gain.
 I have a bare-minimum home gym setup.
 I purchased a yoga stand primarily for pull-up, muscle-up, and ring work that I have learned to use for leg exercises, and I’m creating new exercises as I go along.
 Because my goals involve muscle retention and building, I also plan to buy a few choice weights — that is, as soon as they’re available again owing to the COVID-19 exercise equipment shortage.
 Since March, when I returned to training 100% at home, I’ve finally been able to hold a handstand for longer than 10 seconds – and I’ve been working on handstands for three years!
 My splits have improved dramatically; my muscle-ups are finally getting somewhere; and my glutes are developing better than before, now that I can do publicly unacceptable glute exercises without shame.
 Although I love having access to the many heavy weights available at full-scale gyms, at home, I’m much more relaxed, at peace, and I have no judgers, onlookers, commentators, think-they-know-it-all-ers adding an air of negativity to my workout.

 Working out at home can be liberating, fun, and just as effective as training at a gym.
 When I work out at home, I can watch a movie and laugh out loud; I never forget my intra-workout drink (the kitchen is nearby); there are no haters, judgmental onlookers, or self-proclaimed know-it-alls critiquing me from a distance.
 Most of all, my focus is 100% on myself.
 So, no, a gym is not required to exercise effectively.
 People can work out anywhere.
-However, a lack of certain types of equipment can make it more difficult and inconvenient to reach your goals.
+However, a lack of certain types of equipment can make it more difficult and inconvenient to reach some goals.
 Sure, many people advocate picking up random objects at home to use as weights, but that can be impractical and even dangerous because weights sold specifically for exercise are designed to be safe to grip and store away.
 If you’d like ideas on how to build your own home gym, read: “Best Home Gym Equipment for COVID-19 Self-Isolation.”

 As an athlete for over 18 years and a broke single mom for most of that time, I created this site to aid not only broke single parents to a life of fitness, but anyone who believes the road to fitness requires a lot of cash or time.
 In reality, the way to fitness is paved with knowledge and firm principles; teaching readers how to master both is the goal of this site.